Would I ever take the antidepressant medication Prozac again? No.

 1. Be misunderstood.
-I never have taken any psychotropic medication other than lithium (one year, large dose) long-term.
-And have been psych drug free for more than 23 years other than a few times of short-term use of low dose Prozac.
+I never have taken any psychotropic medication other than lithium (one year, large dose) long term.
+And have been psych drug free for more than 23 years other than short-term use of low dose Prozac a couple of times.

 I Was Taken Off Prozac Immediately